-The 50 Ton Cleveland Steel Tool Ironworker can accommodate an 8" Press Brake in the front/punch station only.
+The 55 Ton Cleveland Steel Tool Ironworker can accommodate an 8" or 10" Press Brake.
 Press Brake tooling will allow for the graduated bending of 1/16", 3/16", 1/8" and 1/4" flat stock up to 90 degrees.
 This tooling is most effective when operated with the factory installed Electric Stroke Control feature.